otabuzzman/Free86/README.md

 # Free86

 An Intel 80386 emulator for Linos, MacOS, and Winos.
 Compilation requires a C++ compiler, git, cmake, make, and when on Winos nmake.
 The emulator boots a Linux kernel into RAM and finally runs a shell, proving that protected mode works perfectly for Linos' needs.
 It also passes the [Test386 suite](https://github.com/barotto/test386.asm), proving many real mode and protected mode features ok.
-Missing features include segment limit and rights checks, task gates, and 16 bit interrupt and trap gates.
-However, there are also some additional 80486 functions, including the CPUID and RDTSC instructions.
+However, there are also some additional 80486 functions required by Linos, including the XADD, CPUID, and RDTSC instructions.
 Therefore, the name was chosen which sounds like a _three_ when pronounced, but also reflects the freedom of implementation.

+**Missing features**
+- Full segment limit and rights checks
+- Full lock prefix not allowed checks
+- Task gates, and 16 bit interrupt and trap gates
+- Test and debug register handling

 **Branches**
 - `master`: the original repository fixed for Visual Studio Code